rcorrero/rcorrero.github.io/index.md

 ### Current Projects (In Progress)
 - [poisson](https://github.com/rcorrero/poisson)

 [Map of vessel detections](files/callao_vessel_map.html) near Callao in Peru.
-This map was created using vessel counts obtained from satellite imagery using a deep neural network I created and trained as a part of my work on poisson.
+This map was created using vessel counts obtained from satellite imagery by a deep neural network (designed by me as part of my work on poisson).

 - [Prairial](notes/Prairial.md)